 The market for our products is characterized by rapid technological change, evolving industry standards and frequent new product introductions.
 Our future success will depend, in part, on continuous, timely development and introduction of new products and enhancements that address evolving market requirements and are attractive to customers.
 If we fail to develop or introduce on a timely basis new products or product enhancements or features that achieve market acceptance, our business may suffer.
+Additionally, we work closely with a variety of third party partners to develop new product features and new platforms.
+Should our partners face delays in the development process, then the timing of the rollout of our new products may be significantly impacted which may negatively impact our revenue and gross margin.
 Another factor impacting our future success is the growth in the customer demand of our new products.
 Rapidly changing technology, frequent new products introductions and enhancements, short product life cycles and changes in customer requirements characterize the markets for our products.
 We believe that successful new product introductions provide a significant competitive advantage because of the significant resources committed by customers in adopting new products and their reluctance to change products after these resources have been expended.
 We have spent, and expect to continue to spend, significant resources on internal research and development to support our effort to develop and introduce new products and enhancements.

-As we transition to new product platforms, we may face significant risk that the development of our new products may not be accepted by our current customers.
+As we transition to new product platforms, we face significant risk that the development of our new products may not be accepted by our current customers or by new customers.
 To the extent that we fail to introduce new and innovative products that are adopted by customers, we could fail to obtain an adequate return on these investments and could lose market share to our competitors, which could be difficult or impossible to regain.
 Similarly we may face decreased revenue, gross margins and profitability due to a rapid decline in sales of current products as customers hold spending to focus purchases on new product platforms.
 We could incur significant costs in completing the transition, including costs of inventory writedowns of the current product as customers transition to new product platforms.
 In addition, products or technologies developed by others may render our products noncompetitive or obsolete and result in significant reduction in orders from our customers and the loss of existing and prospective customers.